osfree-project/FamilyAPI/README.md

 At the present time we have:

-- VIOCALLS at level of OS/2 1.0 (both real and protected mode DOS)
+- VIOCALLS at level of OS/2 1.0 (both real and protected mode DOS/OS2, except Register/Deregister)
-- MOUCALLS at level of OS/2 1.0 (both real and protected mode DOS)
+- MOUCALLS at level of OS/2 1.0 (both real and protected mode DOS/OS2, except Register/Deregister)
-- KBDCALLS at level of OS/2 1.0 (both real and protected mode DOS)
+- KBDCALLS at level of OS/2 1.0 (both real and protected mode DOS/OS2, except Register/Deregister)
-- BVSCALLS in progress
+- BVSCALLS at level of OS/2 1.0 (both real and protected mode DOS)
-- BMSCALLS in progress
+- BMSCALLS at level of OS/2 1.0 (both real and protected mode DOS)
-- BKSCALLS in progress
+- BKSCALLS at level of OS/2 1.0 (both real and protected mode DOS)
 - DOSCALLS in progress

 http://osfree.org/doku/en:docs:fapi